Coinbase PM interview: the only post you'll need to read

 Example PM interview questions: Product execution

-• How would you decide goals for Spotify? [from Coinbase]
+• How would you design metrics for Coinbase?

-To take a deeper dive into the execution interview, check out our comprehensive guide.
-This guide focuses on Facebook, but as Coinbase follows a similar interview process, it will be relevant for both companies.
+Take a deeper dive into this interview question category by reading our Product execution interview guide.
+It focuses on Meta, but as Coinbase follows a similar interview process, it will be relevant for both companies.

-In order to push projects through, PMs must work with many different collaborators, including teams of engineers, designers, data analysts, etc. To do this effectively, they must be able to motivate others, address conflicts, and build and maintain relationships.
+In order to push projects through, PMs must work with many different collaborators, including teams of engineers, designers, data analysts, etc. Also, as mentioned, PMs at Coinbase are typically assigned as a project’s DRI, acting as mini-CEOs for their product.
+To do this effectively, they must be able to motivate others, address conflicts, and build and maintain relationships.

-The Coinbase PM interview process usually includes at least one leadership round, which may be combined with the engineering round, as well as some leadership questions sprinkled throughout the process.
-They are used to test your ability to collaborate cross-functionally and to assess your culture fit with Coinbase.
+The Coinbase PM interview process usually includes at least one leadership round, which may be combined with the engineering round.
+Some leadership questions are also sprinkled throughout the process.
+You’ll face mainly behavioral questions (questions that draw on your past experience to predict your future behavior) to assess your leadership traits, your ability to collaborate cross-functionally, and your culture fit with Coinbase.

 This is a good time to show that you've got drive and empathy.
 Be prepared to share concrete examples of your past experience that demonstrate how you learn and grow, overcome tough situations, and how you earn trust.

 Give it a try using real Coinbase PM leadership interview questions from Glassdoor and Blind, which we’ve listed below.
-As Coinbase interviews focus on both leadership and communication skills, we’ve separated out the questions that pinpoint these two qualities.
+We’ve divided the questions into three subcategories.

 Example PM interview questions asked at Coinbase: Leadership